Getting started¶

 CalcSppGaussianBeam()

-The results of those calculations are bellow.
-Despite the fact, that the structure is the same, the dip in the reflection is different.
-The reason for this behaviour is that as the resonances of SPPs are narrow, they also require well collimated beam to excite them.
-Also field enhancment is ca 3 times lower, as expected.
-On the right side, the electrical field norm is shown.
-It is clearly visible, that Gaussian beam is incident form the left, and it gets reflected from the metal film (z = 0).
+The results of those calculations are below.
+Despite the fact that the structure is the same, the dip in the reflection is different.
+The reason for this behaviour is that as the resonances of SPPs are narrow, they also require a well-collimated beam to excite them.
+Also, the field enhancement is approximately 3 times lower, as expected.
+On the right side, the electric field norm is shown.
+It is clearly visible that a Gaussian beam is incident from the left, and it gets reflected from the metal film (z = 0).
 Part of the energy is transmitted to excite SPPs at the metal-air interface.
-The excited SPPs are propagating on the metal film and are absorbe after ca 20 μm of propagation.
+The excited SPPs are propagating on the metal film and are absorbed after approximately 20 μm of propagation.

 Second-order nonlinear TMM¶